 - Have completed a minimum of 24 credits;

 - Have a minimum UWM GPA of 2.0; and

 The Minor in Kinesiology involves completing 18 credits of kinesiology coursework.
 Students must:

 |Select at least 12 credits from the following: 1||12|

 |Psychological Aspects of Sport and Exercise|

 |Select 6 additional Kinesiology credits level 300 or above||6|

 Declaration of minor is a prerequisite for each of these courses.

-To be awarded the Minor in Kinesiology, students will need to earn a minimum GPA of 2.0 in the 18 credits in the Kinesiology minor.
-Students must earn a minimum of C- in Kinesiology minor coursework.
+To be awarded the Minor in Kinesiology, students will need to earn credit in each course taken and have a minimum GPA of 2.0 in the 18 credits in the Kinesiology minor.
 Students must satisfy published prerequisites of any course.